cfzimmerman/stp-rs/README.md

 To do:

-- Clippy and constants to clean up the rust code
-  - Checkpoint that
-- Add more graceful handling for errors
+- How to evaluate performance?
 - Final review
-- How to evaluate performance?
 - Report

+- Missing: soft state, failure recovery

 Setup: